mxhofer/OrgSim-RL/readme.md

 ## Ingest results into BigQuery

 1. Follow the general guide on ingesting .csv files into BigQuery [here](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv#console)
    1. Data set ID: date + TAG
+   2. Create table from: select a .csv output file in the appropriate bucket.
+Then edit the filename to `*.csv` to ingest all files in that bucket.
-   2. Table name: `results` (hard requirement as the SQL queries expect this table name!)
+   3. Table name: `results` (hard requirement as the SQL queries expect this table name!)
-   3. Schema: Auto detect
+   4. Schema: Auto detect.
-   4. Cluster by `delta, lambda` to speed up querying performance
+   5. Cluster by `delta, lambda` to speed up querying performance.
-   5. Header rows to skip: 1
+   6. In Advanced Options.
+Header rows to skip: 1
+   7. Create table.
 2. Validate number of rows in table
    1. Click on the table name
    2. Navigate to `Details`